Junior Paulo (rugby league, born 1993)

-He previously played for the Canberra Raiders and Parramatta in the National Rugby League.
+He previously played for the Canberra Raiders in the NRL.
 Paulo has also represented New South Wales in the State of Origin series.

 Background

 Paulo was born in Auckland, New Zealand.
 He is of Samoan descent, with family links to Safotu.

 He played his junior football for the Ashcroft Stallions and the Cabramatta Two Blues, and attended renowned rugby league school Ashcroft High School before being signed by the Parramatta Eels.
 Paulo played for the Eels NYC team in 2012 and 2013.
 In 2011, Paulo played for the Australian Schoolboys.
 On 20 April 2013, Paulo played for the New South Wales U20's team off the interchange bench in the 36–12 win over Queensland at Penrith Stadium.

 Playing career

 2013

-In Round 10 of the 2013 NRL season, Paulo made his NRL debut for the Parramatta Eels against the St George Illawarra Dragons off the interchange bench in the Eels 32–12 loss at WIN Stadium.
-On 5 July 2013, Paulo extended his contract with the Eels for a further 3 years till the end of the 2016 season.
-In Round 22 against the Wests Tigers, Paulo scored his first NRL career try in the Eels 26–22 win at Parramatta Stadium.
+In Round 10 of the 2013 NRL season, Paulo made his NRL debut for the Parramatta Eels against the St. George Illawarra Dragons off the interchange bench in the Eels 32–12 loss at WIN Stadium.
+On 5 July 2013, Paulo extended his contract with the Parramatta club for a further three-years until the end of the 2016 season.
+In round 22 against the Wests Tigers, Paulo scored his first NRL career try in the Eels 26–22 win at Parramatta Stadium.
 Paulo finished his debut year in the NRL with him playing in 11 matches and scoring a try for the Parramatta Eels in the 2013 NRL season.